 Shredding leaves (no raking) | 2.5 leaves |

-But even if it wasn’t more time efficient, I’d still do it.
+But even if it did not save time, I would still do it.

 2Use Leaves as Mulch and Insulation

 Fall leaves can be used to insulate flower and veggie beds in the winter.
 Before decomposition, they will help keep moisture in, insulate plant roots, prevent soil erosion, and suppress weeds.
-As they gradually break down, they provide nutritional, soil-enriching goodness.
+As they gradually break down, they provide nutritional, soil-enriching goodness as a natural fertilizer.

 A depth of 2-3 inches is commonly recommended for whole leaves.
 If leaves are shredded, you can go deeper because rain can still get through as needed.